Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Case: Two-body, polished and brushed C-shape case with a screw-down caseback and Constellation medallion

-• Bezel: A Fluted bezel is the commonly listed configuration for this reference family
+• Bezel: Fluted bezel is the commonly listed config for this reference family

-• Bracelet: frequently paired with the original brick-style bracelet look that matches the case era
+• Bracelet: Frequently paired with the original brick-style bracelet that matches the case era

-The Constellation ref.
-396.1070 sits in the Manhattan design family that defines what most people picture as a modern Constellation: integrated bracelet, cleaner lines, and the signature case details at 3 and 9.
-It’s iconic because it turns the Constellation into design jewelry you can actually wear every day, not just a dress watch
+The Ref.
+396.1070 sits in the Manhattan design family that defines what most people picture as a modern Constellation: integrated bracelet, cleaner lines, and the signature claws at 3 and 9.
+It’s iconic because it turned the Constellation into design jewelry you can wear every day, not just a dress watch.

 Key specs